-A note on our coverage during the Covid-19 pandemic: Local events have pretty much shut down during this pandemic and gathering is dangerous.
-In light of that, Print has reduced its publication cycle to once a month.
-The most recent edition was published on April 15.
-The next issue is planned for May 13.
+A note on our coverage during the Covid-19 pandemic: Local events are still scarce as we now are confronted with the Delta variant of Covid-19 and news is fairly light.
+With that in mind, Print will remain monthly for the time being.
+The most recent edition was published on August 18.
+The next issue is planned for September 16.
 If that changes, we will let you know in this space here and on our Facebook page.
 Thanks for sticking with us.
-Our plan is to keep slowly publishing as we weather this pandemic.
+Our plan is to keep slowly publishing as we emerge from this pandemic.
 Please be safe and healthy.

 Read more about the East End by checking out Print on the newsstands.

 Residents speak out about spending plan for $335M Covid relief

 After the federal government announced Covid-19 relief money under the American Rescue Plan, Mayor Bill Peduto presented his package of spending changes to City Council in which all $335 million coming to Pittsburgh would be spent over four years.
 Residents expressed their displeasure to City Council that there were no special public hearings on the plan before council took it up for a vote.
 After the plan was approved, Council held four meetings, the largest of which was in Larimer at the Kingsley Center.
 For more than two hours residents spoke out about the lack of input before the spending was adopted.

 The rest of the story is available in Print, on newsstands in the East End.